BurnOutTrader/fund-forge/README.md

 ## Announcements
 - 24/10/2024: The folder and file structure was changed, The historical data has not changed, you can just move the historical data you have already downloaded to `ff_data_server/data/historical` and it will work as before.
 This was done to make set up easier for new users.

-⚠️ Warning
-: If you are using Rithmic, proceed with extreme caution!
-Live order functionality is being implemented, and any active strategy may send real orders directly to the market.
-If I make any mistakes, and leave a test strategy in live mode, it will trade your live accounts!.

-Make sure to double-check your configurations to avoid unintended trades.

-Once `StrategyMode::Live`, the system will not differentiate between test and real orders!

-See [Live Trading](#current-state-of-live-trading) & [Rithmic Setup](ff_data_server/src/rithmic_api/RITHMIC_SETUP.md) for more information.

 ### Initial Setup
 1. Install [rust](https://www.rust-lang.org/tools/install).
 2. Download data that I have already parsed [here](https://1drv.ms/f/s!AllvRPz1aHoThKID2SU-oFFpKWsqGg?e=jYaN6n) or